balOS/quartz/content/Q- How could a graph database structure be visualized and perceived by end users in a more helpful way than a large graph.md

 ---
-title: "Q- How could a graph database structure be visualized and perceived by end users in a more helpful way than a large graph"
+title: Q- How could a graph database structure be visualized and perceived by end users in a more helpful way than a large graph
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 [[P- Chris Granger]] claims that showing more than 15-20 nodes at a time makes a graph view unmanageable.